Wizcorp/phonegap-facebook-plugin/docs/android/README.md

 ## cordova-android >= 7

-In order to install correctly this plugin for `cordova-android` v7.x.y and above you will have to specify the APP_ID and APP_NAME in the android `platform` tag for your `config.xml`
+In order to install correctly this plugin for `cordova-android` v7.x.y and above, you have to specify the APP_ID and APP_NAME in the android `platform` tag of your `config.xml`

     <config-file parent="/resources" target="./res/values/strings.xml">
         <string name="fb_app_id">123456789</string>